CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 * c4.large instance running RHEL with 3.75 GiB memory, 500 Mbps Network Bandwidth and 2 virtual cpus is used for the CMAQ Training Case

 <a href="https://aws.amazon.com/blogs/aws/now-available-new-c4-instances/">AWS c4 Instance Pricing</a>

 The 12km case study has a ColxRowxLayer = 67x59x35 and takes 2 hours to complete.
+Note, that we run the tutorial instances for 4 days, 24 hours a day, and much of the time the node is idle (evenings) but we pay for the instances to be available 24/7 so that we do not shut down the instances, and then need to provide new IP addresses to login to.

+The Parallel Cluster allows you to run the compute nodes only as long as the job requires, and you can also update the compute nodes as needed for your domain

 #### Recommended Parallel Cluster Requirement for CONUS Domain